Torn Paper Reindeer Craft For Kids [Free Template]

 Looking for a way to keep the kids entertained during the holiday rush?
 Our Christmas dot to dots are the perfect solution.
 While you tackle your to-do list, like wrapping gifts and holiday baking, the kids can have a blast connecting the dots to reveal festive Christmas images.

-They’ll unveil a reindeer, Santa, and a snowman, honing their fine motor and counting skills along the way.
-Just hit print, grab the crayons, and enjoy this no-prep, fun filled activity.
+They’ll unveil a reindeer, Santa, and a snowman, honing their fine motor and counting skills.
+Just hit print, grab the crayons, and enjoy this no-prep, fun-filled activity.

-There are 10 delightful designs featuring snowmen, reindeer, Christmas trees, and jolly old Santa himself.
+There are ten entertaining designs featuring snowmen, reindeer, Christmas trees, and jolly old Santa himself.
 These free printable coloring pages are perfect for kids of all ages, so grab the crayons and bring these Christmas characters to life!

 Share With Us